qiangswa/react-es6-jasmine-boilerplate/README.md

 The [karma-fixture](https://github.com/billtrik/karma-fixture) is using for loading the fixtures of the tests.

 I'll eventually be adding more tools which is required by myself.

+Added react-redux, react-router-redux, react-redux with sample code.
+About the right way of access the this.context.router, read https://github.com/ReactTraining/react-router/issues/3602.

+Added redux-devtools with the solution to exclude it from product code.
+Read page at  https://github.com/gaearon/redux-devtools/blob/master/docs/Walkthrough.md for details.

+Updated ES6 support.

+Forced to use react-router 3.0.2.
+Read the comments at https://github.com/reactjs/react-router-redux/issues/367 about this.